sanand0/protectstatic/README.md

 2. `_auth/authorize.php` logs the user in via their Google ID.
     (This uses uses [HybridAuth](http://hybridauth.sourceforge.net/).
     You can use Twitter, Facebook, OpenID, etc instead of Google.)
-3. If the user is in the `$USERS` array you set up, it reads & shows the file.
+3. If the user is allowed by your `function allow()`, it reads & shows the file.

 This is tolerably efficient.
 On my laptop, static files are served at 2,500/s.
 With this module, it still managed 1,700/s.